 They will greet them, but they might not be as friendly at first glance.
 But do not worry, he has no aggressive gene, and will rarely turn into aggression.

-There is a reason why he has been the most popular dog breed in America for quite some time.
+There is a reason why he has been the most popular dog breed by the American Kennel Club for quite some time.
 His intelligence and lovable personality make him the ideal family dog.

 Weighing up to 230 pounds, the Mastiff looks scary, and dominant.
 But in reality, he is just too kind and gentle.